geojupyter/jupytergis/docs/user_guide/tutorials/02-collaboration/index.md

 ### Generate a Shareable Link

-You can invite collaborators to your session via a link.
+You can invite collaborators to your session by sharing a link.
 Click on the **Share** button in your interface in the upper right corner, then click on the **Copy Link** button.

 :::{admonition} A note about local installations
 :class: warning